Is the LPD hiring?

 How long does the hiring process take?

-For successful applicants, the hiring process can take three to six months, depending on when the application is received, the start of the police academy, and the number of anticipated vacancies.
+For successful applicants, the hiring process can take three to five months, depending on when the application is received, the start of the police academy, and the number of anticipated vacancies.
 The Lynchburg Police Department has a multi-staged process that has proven to be effective for our agency.
-We conduct numerous hiring events which consist of a physical agility test, written test, and an oral interview panel.
-After the application process and if you are offered employment, you will attend the Central Virginia Criminal Justice Academy located in Lynchburg.
+We conduct numerous hiring events which consist of a physical agility test and an oral interview panel.
+After the application process and if you are offered employment, police recruits will attend the Central Virginia Criminal Justice Academy located in Lynchburg.
 The academy lasts approximately 22 weeks and you are paid a full salary with benefits while attending.
-Virginia certified officers are exempt from attending the academy.
-Officer will be placed with a Field Training Officer (FTO) for 12 weeks once you complete the academy.
+Virginia certified officers are exempt from attending the academy; and, out of state certified lateral officers will attend a Virginia Department of Criminal Justice Services approved Option 5 academy that lasts approximately 8 weeks.
+Officers will be placed with a Field Training Officer (FTO) for up to 12 weeks once you complete the academy.

 When and where do you conduct hiring events?